LucasAlvaresA/pizzapp/README.md

 ## Getting Started

+- This repository is part of the Pizzapp project ( [Web](https://github.com/LucasAlvaresA/pizzapp-web), [Back-end](https://github.com/LucasAlvaresA/pizzapp-backend) )

-To get a local copy up and running follow these simple example steps.
+- To get a local copy up and running follow these simple example steps.

 ### Prerequisites